-The hepatitis B vaccine was introduced in early 1980s, with the Kenyan Expanded Program of Immunization (KEPI) incorporating it into their initiative in 2002 by vaccinating newborns at six, 10 and 14 weeks.
-Despite this program, a large proportion of the Kenyan population remain unvaccinated, especially those born prior to 2002 who missed out on the vaccine and are consequently at much higher risk of developing chronic hepatitis.
+The hepatitis B vaccine was introduced in early 1980s, with the Kenyan Expanded Program of Immunization (KEPI) incorporating it into their initiative in 2002 by vaccinating newborns at six, 10 and 14 weeks.5 Despite this program, a large proportion of the Kenyan population remain unvaccinated, especially those born prior to 2002 who missed out on the vaccine and are consequently at much higher risk of developing chronic hepatitis.

 Although not as prevalent as hepatitis B, hepatitis A, C, D and E infection must also be considered when analyzing liver disease etiology in Kenya.
-In a 2017 report across four Kenyan hospitals, the most common cause of jaundice was chronic hepatitis B infection, with over half of the study participants testing positive for this virus.
-Acute hepatitis A was the second most common cause of the symptom.
-This was a relatively unexpected result, as previous studies carried out in Kenya have shown that 9 out of 10 children develop immunity to hepatitis A once they reach the age of 10.
-This indicates a re-evaluation of the need for an adult hepatitis A immunization program in Kenya.
-Recent infection of hepatitis C, D or E was not found in the study.
+In a 2017 report across four Kenyan hospitals, the most common cause of jaundice was chronic hepatitis B infection, with over half of the study participants testing positive for this virus.6 Acute hepatitis A was the second most common cause of the symptom.6 This was a relatively unexpected result, as previous studies carried out in Kenya have shown that 9 out of 10 children develop immunity to hepatitis A once they reach the age of 10.
+This indicates a re-evaluation of the need for an adult hepatitis A immunization program in Kenya.7 Recent infection of hepatitis C, D or E was not found in the study.

-Given the relatively limited data on the prevalence of NAFLD in sub-Saharan Africa, the two main studies investigating this disease prevalence in Kenya have fairly small sample sizes.
-A recent study involving 783 individuals in Kenya found that 15.9% had NAFLD, with a three-fold higher risk in urban populations when compared to rural population groups.
-A surprising female-to-male prevalence ratio of 2.8 to 1 was also identified in this study, calling for further investigation on the potential high-risk level for black African women in developing NAFLD compared to their male counterparts.
+Given the relatively limited data on the prevalence of metabolic dysfunction-associated fatty liver disease (MAFLD) in sub-Saharan Africa, the two main studies investigating this disease prevalence in Kenya have fairly small sample sizes.^{8,9} A recent study involving 783 individuals in Kenya found that 15.9% had MAFLD, with a three-fold higher risk in urban populations when compared to rural population groups.10 A surprising female-to-male prevalence ratio of 2.8 to 1 was also identified in this study, calling for further investigation on the potential high-risk level for black African women in developing MAFLD compared to their male counterparts.10